zearp/OptiHack/text/BIOS_STUFF.md

 **I'll finish this section once I get back in my Live Linux cuz I forgot the exact chipset names**

+(This still didn't happen as I don't remember the exact names anymore and rather not repeat flashing the BIOS thsi way just to get this part right lol...)

 But essentially you let it scan the bus and if it detects a chip it will show it.
 It is very finnicky and it took me a bunch fo tries before it detected the chip.

 Once it's detected pay attention to the name as it indicates the size.
 If it has ```32``` in the name is the 4mb chip.
 If it has ```64``` it is the 8mb chip.
 Depending on which one you managed to read first you will flash the matching file to it.
 I tried a few times on eac hchip as not to get too bored trying to get a connection.

 Now that the chip is visable you can write the new image with ```flashrom -c bla bla -w /mnt/Xmb.bin```.
 Repeat for the other chip and you're back in business and can write a letter of complaint to Dell for not having decent BIOS recovery till the 7040.

 You now gained the skills and equipment to read/write many (not all) BIOS chips.
-Though remember if you're going to buy that $25 laptop on eBay that failed a BIOS update be sure you have a properly dumped image for it that the BIOS chip is compatible with the programmer.
+Though remember if you're going to buy that $25 laptop on eBay that failed a BIOS update be sure you have a properly dumped image for it and that the BIOS chip is compatible with the programmer.

 ## Unlocking
 Some BIOS areas can be unlocked which means you don't have to short the service pins to write to those areas.
 Use with caution.